anz-cell/advice/YOU HAVE TO README.md

 First, create a new folder on your computer and name it something memorable.

-Right-click on the folder and select Open with VS Code to open it in Visual Studio Code.
+Right-click on the folder and select "Open with VS Code" to open it in Visual Studio Code.

-Once VS Code is open, launch the terminal and run the following command to clone the project repository:
+Once VS Code is open, launch the terminal by the Ctrl + Shift + ` and run the following command to clone the project repository:

     git clone <repository-url>